HelloHowAreYouHaveANiceDay/javascriptforarchitects/README.md

 [lodash](https://lodash.com/)
 [ramda](https://ramdajs.com/)

 These libraries assist a ton in composing code.
-You should never need all three, and each has a slightly different style in how they are used.
+You shouldn't need all three.
+Each has a slightly different style in how they are used.
 Depending on you needs, you can write the utility functions you need in vanilla javascript, but where's the fun in that?
 Slapping one of these in and you're off to the races.

 #### D3